 - Get on the school wellness council.
 Federal law requires every county to have one.
 They will be what people make them.
 They are a platform from which to operate.
 If your school doesn’t have one yet, tell the principal you want to help form one.
 Contact WV Parents 4 Wellness for assistance.
 Be positive.
 Have a list of what parent volunteers can do to help increase physical activity at the school.

 - Go talk with the school superintendent, board members, and your principal.
 Before you go, become familiar with research that shows that exercise has a positive impact on academic achievement (see below).

 - Be familiar with possible ways/times to weave physical activity into the day.
 Here is a helpful graphic from the Institute of Medicine:

 - Offer to help round up volunteers to, for instance, lead games at recess.
 See recess post.

 - Organize a group of concerned parents and citizens.
 Volunteer, sponsor events, raise money, and/or go to school board meetings to express your concerns and ideas.
 Make the issue visible.
-Here is the overview on a series of Webinars on parent advocates from Action for Healthy Kids.
+Here is the link to the playlist for a series of Webinars on parent advocates from Action for Healthy Kids.

 - Raise money to buy resources like those listed above.